- Search The Registry

 - Street Team Youth Programs

 - My Account

-On this date in 2004, the University of Alabama publicly apologized for the schools associated history of slavery against Africans in America.
+On this date in 2004, the University of Alabama publicly apologized for the school's associated history of slavery against Africans in the United States of America.

-This apology was to the descendants of slaves who were owned by faculty members or who worked on the campus before the American Civil War.
-The Univeristy’s faculty Senate passed a resolution in Tuscaloosa acknowledging and apologizing for their historic role in slavery.
+This apology was to the descendants of slaves owned by faculty members or who worked on the campus before the American Civil War.
+The University's Faculty Senate passed a resolution in Tuscaloosa acknowledging and apologizing for their historic role in slavery.
 A majority of the members present voted in favor of the resolution after an extended debate over amendments and discussion of the meaning of the word “atone."

-The only faculty member to speak against the resolution was Marvin Johnson, who supported the recognition of those who had contributed to the university.
-He said he feared that an apology on UA’s role in slavery would put a burden of personal responsibility on current faculty members.
+The only faculty member to speak against the resolution was Marvin Johnson, who supported recognizing those who had contributed to the university.
+He said he feared that an apology for UA’s role in slavery would put a burden of personal responsibility on current faculty members.
 “The university as it existed before the Civil War is not representative of the university today," Johnson said.
 “If we stop to apologize for every building built by slaves, or for every unearthed brick made by a slave or read a document or letter that mentions slaves, we will be apologizing in perpetuity."